© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Field system on Hazel Down 850m north of Hazeldown Farm is a scheduled monument protected by Historic England under reference 1017316.
 View the official record →

-Field system on Hazel Down is a surviving example of prehistoric or Romano-British agriculture located in Hampshire.
+The field system on Hazel Down is a prehistoric agricultural landscape situated approximately 850 metres north of Hazeldown Farm in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017316.

 Field system on Hazel Down 850m north of Hazeldown Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017316.